 “Seriously a life-saver”

-Emelia Jackson posted her sore gums begone solution on Facebook a couple of weeks ago.
+Emelia Jackson posted her sore gums begone solution on Facebook.
 The video hack features Emilia’s baby sucking a dummy that’s been filled with water and frozen.

 “If your babies are teething, mamas, put water in your soothie, and then put it in the freezer for a couple hours,” she explained.
 “Seriously a life-saver for teething.
 He was so content with his cold binky.”